open-mmlab/mmyolo/docs/en/user_guides/visualization.md

 ]
 ```

-(1) Use the gradcam method to visualize the am graph of the last output layer of the neck module
+(1) Use the `GradCAM` method to visualize the am graph of the last output layer of the neck module

 ```shell
 python demo/boxam_vis_demo.py \